Poor People's Campaign: A National Call for a Moral Revival: 40 days of civil disobedience

 They performed "40 days of coordinated action in the spring of 2018 at statehouses across the US", starting in May.
-The main event was hosted at the National Mall in Washington, DC.
+The main event was hosted at the National Mall in Washington, D.C.
 The focus of the events were on the "triple evils": racism, poverty, and militarism.
-Thousands of people marched in Washington DC, coming from at least 32 states.
+Thousands of people marched in Washington, D.C., coming from at least 32 states.
 More than 20 state's representatives were called on stage, along with representatives for Native Americans living on reservations.
 People from as far as Alaska joined the crowd.
 People within the movement are also participants in other organizations who feel that their goals are being pushed forward by the campaign, such as "Fight for $15", who aims to raise the national minimum wage to a living wage; Our Children, Our Future, a West Virginian group including Amy Jo Hutchison that organizes parents of children to fight against poverty; and Voices of Community Activist and Leaders - New York, a group from Harlem that builds power for New Yorkers who are impacted by HIV/AIDS, mass incarceration, drug wars, and homelessness.

 On May 21, 2018, 21 protesters were arrested in Nashville, Tennessee.
 This protest marked the 50 year anniversary of the Poor People's Campaign's building of a shantytown called Resurrection City.
 Barber said of the event, “This is not a commemoration of what happened 50 years ago.
 This is a reenactment and reinauguration.”

 On June 4, 2018, 16 protesters were arrested in Topeka, Kansas.

 After a Supreme Court decision determining that purging inactive Ohio voters from the registration lists is constitutional in Husted v.
 Randolph Institute, Barber and Theoharis were arrested and detained for 26 hours at the Supreme Court.
 A week prior, Dr. Theoharis was arrested in Lansing, Michigan.

 On June 23, the campaign hung two banners on both sides of a raised stage at the National Mall that read, "Fight Poverty Not The Poor."

 More than 2,000 people were arrested nationwide during the 40 day protest.
 Protesters participated in a variety of nonviolent direct actions, including "stopp[ing] traffic and petition[ing] state legislatures."